OpenPlanes/Opioid-Crisis-in-New-England-Analysis/README.md

 1. 1999 - 2012 Compiled and Cleaned Data
    <img width="713" alt="figure_2" src="https://github.com/OpenPlanes/Opioid-Crisis-in-New-England-Analysis/assets/106100235/0567f552-29f7-400b-a219-94824c4f048e">

-   These data, representing the number of deaths attributed to each of the three substances over 100,000 individuals As it can be seen from the figure, heroin deaths started to increase since the early 2010s.
+   This data, representing the number of deaths attributed to each of the three substances over 100,000 individuals As it can be seen from the figure, heroin deaths started to increase since the early 2010s.
 Despite growing earlier than fentanyl overdose deaths, the latter grew with a steep exponential tendency starting from 2013.
 In fact, deaths caused by fentanyl overdose increased by about 450% over the period 2014-2019.
 While in 2016 fentanyl continued to increase, heroin started to marginally decrease.
 Finally, for the whole 20-years period in consideration, prescription opioid deaths were stable, averaging over 3.5 deaths for each 100,000 individuals in the US.